Minister: Rev Michael Dowling

 On my very non-linear journey into ministry, I discovered within myself a passion to make sense of this life that we live!
 I developed an almost insatiable curiosity about the intersection between our lived human experience; the workings of the natural world of which we humans form an integral part; the ever-changing scientific understanding of the same; and our understanding of and faith in the God who loves us.

 At the beginning of 2018, I left my chaplaincy work, in order to be home full-time with Joy.
-It was the best decision I’ve ever made.
+That decision was so right.
 Joy continued to decline during the year, but my being at home gave us the time and the space to reconnect at a very deep level.
 The last year we spent together was just the best!
 My darling Joy died on 16th November 2018, surrounded by those she loved.
-I miss the love of my life greatly, but the overarching feeling I have now is not grief, but rather an immense sense of gratitude for the life and love we shared, fully and without regret, for 24 years.
+I continue to miss my beautiful Joy greatly, but the overarching feeling I have now is not grief, but rather an immense sense of gratitude for the life and love we shared, fully and without regret, for 24 years.

 Recent Past Minister: Rev Phil Hoffmann